defund-labs/defund/x/dex/spec/01_concepts.md

 # Concepts

-## Liquidity Module
+## Dex Module

-The liquidity module is a module that can be used on any Cosmos SDK-based application.
+The dex module is a module that can be used on any Cosmos SDK-based application.
-The liquidity module implements a decentralized exchange (DEX) that serves liquidity providing and coin trading functions.
+The dex module implements a decentralized exchange (DEX) that serves liquidity providing and coin trading functions.
 Anyone can create a liquidity pool with a pair of coins, provide liquidity by depositing reserve coins into the liquidity pool,